Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Simulation time is dependent on the solvation time and ligand size

+The total CPU time of benchmark simulations spanned a large range (Figure \ref{fig:benchmark_timings}).
+For simulations with the Desolvated option, they ranged from 4 to 44 hours.
+For simulations with the Full solvation option, they ranged from 6 to 117 hours.

+Benchmark simulation times are dependent on the solvation option and are roughly exponentially dependent on ligand size (Figure \ref{fig:benchmark_timings}a).
+Simulations with the the Full solvation option are substantially slower than those with the Desolvated option, particularly for larger ligands.
+For both solvation options, the dependence appears roughly linear up to 40 atoms.
+Above this threshold, the difference in computation time between solvation options becomes more pronounced.

-Total CPU time of benchmark simulations spanned a large range, from 13.6 to 71.1 hours (Figure \ref{fig:benchmark_timings}).
-In all simulations, the majority of time was spent in replica exchange between milestones c\&d, and the second largest fraction in replica exchange between milestones b\&c.
-Initialization and analysis between milestones c\&d consumes a small but noticeable fraction of simulation time, whereas the analogous steps between milestones b\&c consume a nearly negligible fraction of simulation time.
-There is a trend relating the calculation time affiliated with milestones a to c and milestones c to e, but the correlation is imperfect.
+In all simulations, the majority of time was spent in equilibration and production (Figure \ref{fig:benchmark_timings}b and \ref{fig:benchmark_timings}c).
+The largest fraction of time was states CD, and the second largest fraction for states BC.
+Initialization and estimation for states CD consumes a small but noticeable fraction of simulation time, whereas the analogous steps for states BC consume a nearly negligible fraction of simulation time.